stephenkeegan/omicsTranslationAD/setup.md

 1. If you have successfully created a Synapse account and are logged into Synapse, you should be able to view and download this file: <https://www.synapse.org/#!Synapse:syn26200396>
 2. If you have successfully accepted the AD Portal terms of use, you should be able to view and download this file: <https://www.synapse.org/#!Synapse:syn22103212>

+If you can access the first file, but not the second, click on the "Request Access" link next to the yellow lock icon and accept the AD Portal terms of use.
+Refresh the page, and you should be able to access the second file.

 # Software Installation

 Installing the software may take up to 30 minutes.
 You may also need to contact